 Justification: Lying on the edge of the conservation area, the Vesper House was built in 1923 as five Almshouses.
 It is a distinctive building in red brick with slate roof retaining much of its original character including a shared front garden and retaining boundary wall.

 The Vesper House

-PROPOSED CHANGES TO THE SEATON CAREW N CONSERVATION AREA BOUNDARY - Seaton Carew Conservation Area Boundary Proposed Additions This plan is not to scale Action 33: Hartlepool Borough Council will adopt the recommended areas for addition and deletion from Seaton Carew Conservation Area.
+PROPOSED CHANGES TO THE SEATON CAREW CONSERVATION AREA BOUNDARY

+- Seaton Carew Conservation Area Boundary - Proposed Additions

+Hartlepool Borough Council will adopt the recommended areas for addition and deletion from Seaton Carew Conservation Area.